digimat/digimat-saia/README.rst

     <SAIAItemFlag(index=101, value=OFF, age=3s)>,
     <SAIAItemFlag(index=102, value=OFF, age=3s)>]

-You will also later discover a .declareForTagMatching() feature.
+You will also later discover a powerful .declareForTagMatching() feature allowing to works with symbols names instead of indexes.
 Inputs, Outputs and Flags are boolean items.
 Registers, Timers and Counters are simple "32 bits uint values".

 .. code-block:: python